brianboyko/Mayday_Late_Version/_posts/2014-07-03-July-Fourth.md

 I mean this.
 This...
 I mean, *wow.*

-Yes - first we do have to acknowledge that we didn't *technically* meet our arbitrary and self-defined goal of $5M by July 4th.
-But do you realize how much we *have* accomplished?
-We raised $1M in 13 days to begin with, and $4M in pledges isn't anything to sneeze at.
+Do you realize how much we *have* accomplished?
+Nobody has ever done anything like this in American history.

 ### **We've proved to naysayers and doubters that, yes, Americans care about this issue and they are willing and able to act on it.**

 That's something that nobody inside the Beltway understood before now.
-And if they still don't understand it, they're in for a very rude awakening indeed.
+(And if they still don't understand it, they're in for a very rude awakening indeed.)
 More than that, we've proven it to ourselves.

-Back in April, when I told friends that we were going to raise money to solve the problem of big-money politics, the answer was a universal: "Sheah, good luck with that, (moron.)"
-But more often I'm seeing people start to believe that we really can get this done.
+Back in April, when I told friends that we were going to raise money to solve the problem of big-money politics, the answer was a universal: "S-yeah, good luck with that, (moron.)"
+That was the politics of resignation - people didn't believe that something could be done - so they didn't dare to hope.

+But more often I'm seeing people start to believe that we really can get substantive reform - enough to get Congress working again.
 And if we've awakened America to the fact that, yes, this is a solvable problem, then there's no doubt in my mind that it will be solved.

 ### I suppose what I'm trying to say is: *Oh my god, you guys are awesome.*

 But we can't sit down and congratulate ourselves for too long.
 Ahead is a road filled with hard choices, hard battles, and most of all, hard work.
-And while we will celebrate our victory - and it was a victory - we still have some things we need to do.
+And while we will celebrate our victory we still have some things we need to do.

 ### In the short term, here's what's going to happen.

 1. Everyone who made a contingent pledge will get an e-mail.
-That e-mail will contain a link to a page where, *if and only if they wish,* they may choose to turn their contingent pledge into a donation.
+That email will contain a link to a page where, *if and only if they wish,* they may choose to turn their contingent pledge into a donation.
+We think most people will, but we will remain true to our word and refund anyone who wants a refund.
+It should also be pointed out that this is likely another precedent - a Super PAC giving money **back** to thousands of people just because it said it would.

 2. We'll process refunds as quickly as possible, but right now we can only refund pledges manually (we're working on ways to automate the process but haven't found one yet.)
 We hope it'll take less than 24 hours, but if it takes longer, we'll keep you updated.